onera/olcmr/README.md

 You can copy this file and modify the parameters to run the architecture on a custom dataset or directly on board your robot, see [the parameters README file](src/olcmr_pkg/params) for parameters description.\
 You should also edit the [olcmr.launch.py](src/olcmr_pkg/launch/olcmr.launch.py) file to use your config file.

+You will need at least a LiDAR and a mono or RGB camera.
+For the architecture to function optimally, multiple RGB cameras with overlapping FOV, an IMU and a wheeled or legged odometry source should also be used.
+You can also use any other localisation source as the SLAM prior.\
+Camera calibration should be performed using [Kalibr](https://github.com/ethz-asl/kalibr).

 # Publication

 If you are using this code, please cite: